-- MHPs are required to use the Transition of Care Tool to facilitate transitions of care to MCPs for all beneficiaries, including adults aged 21 and older and youth under age 21, when their service needs change.
-The determination to transition services to and/or add services from the MCP delivery system must be made by a clinician via a patient-centered shared decisionmaking process in alignment with MHP protocols. - Once a clinician has made the determination to transition care or refer for additional services, the Transition of Care Tool may be filled out by a clinician or a non-clinician.
+- BHPs are required to use the Transition of Care Tool to facilitate transitions of care to MCPs for all beneficiaries, including adults aged 21 and older and youth under age 21, when their service needs change.
+The determination to transition services to and/or add services from the MCP delivery system must be made by a clinician via a patient-centered shared decisionmaking process in alignment with BHP protocols. - Once a clinician has made the determination to transition care or refer for additional services, the Transition of Care Tool may be filled out by a clinician or a non-clinician.
+Clinicians are the provider types listed on Supplemental 3 to Attachment 3.1.A, pages 2m-2p in the California Medicaid State Plan as providers of Rehabilitative Mental Health Services.
+Non-clinicians may include administrative staff, peer support staff or other professionals who do not meet the definition of clinician.
 Beneficiaries shall be engaged in the process and appropriate consents obtained in accordance with accepted standards of clinical practice.
-The Transition of Care Tool may be completed in a variety of ways, including in person, by telephone, or by video conference. - The Transition of Care Tool is provided as a PDF document, but MHPs are not required to use the PDF format to complete the tool.
-MHPs may build the Transition of Care Tool into existing systems, such as EHRs.
-However, the contents of the Transition of Care Tool, including the specific wording and order of fields, shall remain intact.
-The information shall be collected and documented in the order it appears on the Transition of Care Tool, and additional information shall not be added to the forms but may be included as attachments.
-Additional information enclosed with the Transition of Care Tool may include documentation such as medical history reviews, care plans, and medication lists.
+The Transition of Care Tool may be completed in a variety of ways, including in person, by telephone, or by video conference. - The Transition of Care Tool has been built into the County BHP EHR and is to be completed in the EHR.
+A downtime PDF document is located on the Optum Website if providers are unable to access the TOC Tool in the EHR.
+If the downtime TOC Tool is completed, providers are to scan document into the EHR.
+Additional information may be enclosed with the Transition of Care Tool and may include documentation such as medical history reviews, care plans, and medication lists.